Stay Home, Stay Connected

 Looking for ways to be entertained and stay connected at home?
 We’ve compiled a list for you here.
 You can watch these hearing-friendly events on your laptop, tablet, or smartphone.
 Most events are captioned–usually live but occasionally afterward, in the recorded version.

 Need some guidance to use the online platform Zoom with confidence?
 Here’s a quick training from the folks at Zoom.
 If you need help with the captions, Richard Einhorn shows you how to make them visible.

 Updated September 9, 2020

 Watch first-run independent movies at home.
 Local theaters and others across the country are bringing fantastic films to you.
 You don’t need Netflix or Amazon Prime—simply pay a small “rental fee,” usually about $12, to stream it directly to your TV, laptop, or tablet.
 Most of these, including all foreign films, are captioned.

-Town Hall Seattle talks “The River that Made Seattle,” on August 20 and “Preparing Kids to Thrive in an Uncertain World” on August 26, among many other events.
-Some live events are captioned, and some or not; all are captioned and available on their YouTube channel afterward.
+Town Hall Seattle talks “Power on the Precipice: The Six Choices America Faces in a Turbulent World” on September 16, and welcomes Senator Sherrod Brown on September 28.
+Some live events are captioned, and some are not; all are captioned and available on their YouTube channel afterward.